gbif/transformer/README.md

 # Transformer
-Scripts used to clean, augment and transform data sets from occurrence into sampling-event format.
+Scripts used to clean, augment and transform data sets for example from occurrence into sampling-event format.